 Poverty Impact Initiatives

-The City of Billings Homeless Initiatives Legacy Booklet illustrates a few bright stars in a tremendous constellation of projects, programs and events that have impacted homelessness in the Billings community over the past decade.
+The City of Billings Homeless Initiatives Legacy Booklet illustrates a few bright stars in a tremendous constellation of projects, programs and events that have impacted homelessness in the Billings community from 2006 through 2016.
 While every effort was made to review the information contained in the booklet for accuracy and completeness, hundreds of individuals, businesses, and organizations have participated in the initiatives.
 The accomplishments of the entire Billings community are vast and immeasurable.
 Please forgive any errors or omissions.

 Initiatives & Innovations